mcgnly/DeveloperDocumentation/HowTos/Arduino.md

 		bridge.sendData(dataOut, sizeof(dataOut));

 **Please Note**: The default port for connecting to the Bridge Module is 1.
 If you wish to use a different port, use `setBridgePort(portnumber)`with the desired port number.
 If you wish to change the debugging port use `setDebugPort(portnumber)`with the desired port number.

 To get a bit more insight into using the library, have a look at the [Cloud Connection Example ](https://github.com/relayr/Arduino-Bridge-Library/blob/master/examples/BridgeCloudConnection/BridgeCloudConnection.ino)

+## Testing the connection between the Bridge Module and the Master Module:

+1. The Bridge Module has to be onboarded again after a [firmware change](http://https://developer.relayr.io/documents/HowTos/Flashing).
+2. To verify that the Bridge Module is connected to the Master Module, simply initiate the  "TURN ON LED" command in the module's 'Settings' panel on the Developer Dashboard.
+If the LED turns on for about 5 seconds, the module is listening for commands from the cloud and  will also be able to send data.
+3. Go to Device activity and paste the following command:
+` {"path":"", "command":"down_ch_payload","value":[1,2,3]} `
+Where [1,2,3] is the raw data sent to the bridge module (the payload).

 We hope that you'd utilize our Grove Bridge in your future projects.
 The realm of possibilities is as vast as your imagination.
 Arduino is just the beginning.
 Stay tuned for more Grove delights to come!